top of page

 ©LLP_181.jpg

-Carpal Tunnel Syndrome
+Carpal Tunnel Syndrome:

 Meet John

-John is a 72-year-old retired businessman who was dealing with the effects of carpal tunnel syndrome for some time.
+John is a 72-year-old retired Bendigo businessman who was dealing with the effects of carpal tunnel syndrome for some time.

 The condition had caused persistent numbness, tingling, and a weakening grip, impacting his ability to enjoy daily activities.